Gram panchayat: Structure

 The Gram Panchayat is divided into wards and each ward is represented by a Ward Member or Commissioner, also referred to as a Panch or Panchayat Member, who is directly elected by the villagers.
-The Panchayat is chaired by the president of the village, known as a Sarpanch.
+The Panchayat is chaired by the president of the gram panchayat, commonly known as the Pradhan or Sarpanch in many North Indian states.
 The term of the elected representatives is five years.
 The Secretary of the Panchayat is a non-elected representative, appointed by the state government, to oversee Panchayat activities.